-This recipe is made in honor of a very popular bottled salad dressing.
-Anyone out there familiar with a store-bought version of the ever popular Goddess dressing?
-I’ve never been a fan of bottled anything – so one day a few weeks back I decided to make my own version of a popular favorite.
+This recipe is made in honour of a very popular bottled salad dressing.
+Anyone out there familiar with a store-bought version of the ever-popular Goddess dressing?
+I’ve never been a fan of bottled anything – so one day a few weeks back I decided to make my own version of a popular favourite.
 Here is the result!
 I’ve got a secret…it’s better (IMO) than anything you can buy in a bottle!

 Utilizing tahini in salad dressings has always been a popular trick with vegans.
 This paste made of hulled sesame seeds is satisfying and filling, not to mention full of calcium and protein – two things vegans (and all folks really) need.
 Here I added soy sauce, dried parsley, oil, vinegar, lemon juice, and granulated garlic – all easy things you probably have in your pantry already.
 It keeps well, eats well, and can easily be tailored to your tastes and preferences.